 I’m still new to Cambridge and this sort of thing, so I got stuck in and ended up going to these eight events:

 Kiva means a lot to me.
-I discovered it in November 2014 and I was immediately captivated.
+I discovered it by chance in November 2014 and I was immediately captivated.
 This moment set me on a journey that has so far led me to quit my job in London, volunteer in South America and to start working for Camfed.
 Continue reading

 I’ve just discovered StoryCorps and I think it’s great!
 It has a website and a podcast – here’s a quick video to explain the concept: